Automated Security Response through Online Learning with Adaptive Conjectures: Related Work

-The main difference between this paper and the works referenced above is that we propose a method that allows to model non-stationary security games where players have probabilistic conjectures about the game model, which may be misspecified.
-By contrast, most of the referenced works assume that players have correctly specified models.
+The main difference between this paper and the works referenced above is that we propose a method for online learning in non-stationary security games in which players have misspecified game models.
+By contrast, the referenced works assume that players have correctly specified models.

 While the study of learning with misspecified models has attracted long-standing interest in economics \cite{berk_nash}, engineering \cite{kagel_mechanism_design}, and psychology \cite{rabin_psychology}, it remains unexplored in the security context.
-Related research in the security literature include a) game-theoretic approaches based on bounded rationality; and b) model-free learning approaches.
-In the following subsections, we describe how these two approaches relate to this paper, where the main differences are listed in Table \ref{tab:related_work}.
+Related research in the security literature includes a) games with imperfect and incomplete information; b) games with bounded rationality; and c) model-free learning approaches.
+In the following subsections, we describe how these three research areas relate to this paper.
+The main differences are listed in \tableref{tab:related_work}.